uPortal-Project/uPortal/docs/implement/layout-management/README.md

 ## The dlm.xml File

+DLM leverages
-When DLM was developed, time was of the essence.
-A new user interface tailored to building fragments and a new database schema was too aggressive an undertaking for engineers new to the uPortal code base.
-Upon further investigation of the portal architecture and database schema it was determined that a derivative approach could be taken instead.
-In a derivative approach, existing, reliable pieces of the portal could be used to produce layout fragments to be pushed to users.
-Furthermore, there would be no database schema changes.
-Specifically, fragments would be obtained by using regular portal accounts to define what each fragment should look like.
-Such was and is the design of DLM.
+existing, reliable pieces of the portal to produce layout fragments to be pushed to users.
+Specifically, fragments are modeled using regular portal accounts to define what each fragment should look like.
 A configuration file, dlm.xml defines fragments, their audiences, and the special portal accounts used to set up their layouts.
 (See Future Direction on how dlm.xml will be replaced in the near future.)

-Although dlm.xml is xml based it does not have a defined schema or DTD.
-Its expected structure is defined by the expectations of the DLM loading infrastructure.
-This is in part due to the extensible nature of dlm.xml as will be seen in the declarations of the fragment audience definitions.
-Therefore, the remaining information in this section and related sections will portray the implicit structure expected by the DLM loading infrastructure.
+The layout management system in uPortal expects dlm.xml to have a particular structure.

 The dlm.xml file is located in the properties directory.
 The top level element in dlm.xml is the <managedLayoutFragments> element.
 It includes the namespace